ynput/OpenPype/website/docs/artist_hosts_aftereffects.md

 There are currently 2 options of `render` item:
 - Render of farm - allows offload rendering and publishing to Deadline - requires Deadline module being enabled
-- Validate Scene Settings - enables validation plugin which controls setting in DB (or asset control system like Ftrak) and scene itself
+- Validate Scene Settings - enables validation plugin which controls setting in DB (or asset control system like Ftrack) and scene itself

 ![Configuration of render instance](assets/aftereffects_render_instance.png)